 If these two methods help you securely erase/zero-fill your hard drive, please don't hesitate to share these two methods with more people.

-When you want to write zeros to the hard drive to erase data, you can refer to the two solutions mentioned above.
-Compared with formatting commands, Qiling Disk Master is safer, simpler, and time-saving.
+When you want to write zeros to the hard drive to erase data, you can use formatting commands or Qiling Disk Master, which is safer, simpler, and time-saving compared to formatting commands.

-Zero-filling a hard drive is the most effective way to protect your data from being recovered.
-To protect your personal files, this article gives two methods to help you write zeros to hard drives.
-There are three questions to help you learn more details.
+Zero-Filling a hard drive with zeros is the most effective way to protect your data from being recovered.
+To protect your personal files, you can use one of two methods to write zeros to a hard drive, and answering the following questions can help you learn more details about this process.

 1. How do you write zeros to a hard drive using CMD?